Family-Based Green Cards

 Family-Based Green Cards: Your Complete Guide to U.S. Immigration Through Family Sponsorship

-Looking to join your family members in the United States permanently?
-Family-based immigration remains one of the most significant pathways to obtaining lawful permanent residence in the U.S. This comprehensive guide explores everything you need to know about family-based green cards, from eligibility requirements to the application process.
+Would you prefer to live with your relatives in the United States on a permanent scale?
+Family-based immigration is still among the most major means to attain lawful permanent residency in the United States.
+This comprehensive guide covers all that you need to understand about family-based green cards, from what it takes to qualify and the way to apply.

-Understanding the Role of Family-Based Green Cards in U.S. Immigration
+Understanding the Part Played by Family-Based Green Cards in US Immigration

 Categories of Family-Based Green Cards